-If you are managing a private mortgage portfolio, the decision between foreclosure and a workout is not philosophical — it is financial.
-The borrower workout strategies that protect private mortgage investments are the same strategies that protect lender margins.
+If you manage a private mortgage portfolio, the decision between foreclosure and a workout is not philosophical — it is financial.
+The risks to navigate during a private mortgage workout are the same risks that determine lender recovery rates.
 This post quantifies the gap.

 Before diving into the seven reasons, it helps to understand what drives the cost differential.
 Foreclosure is a legal proceeding.
 Every day it runs, the clock accumulates attorney fees, court costs, property preservation expenses, and carrying costs on a non-performing asset.
 Workouts are negotiations.
 They trade legal costs for relationship costs — and the trade almost always favors the lender.